DovydasTamasauskas/trading-view-scraper/README.md

 ## Setup

-To receive data from tradingView you should be looged in already and **have paided membership**.
+To receive data from tradingView you should be logged in already and **have paid membership**.

 mac:

-create copy of `credentials.js.sample` with name `credentials.js`
+create a copy of `credentials.js.sample` with the name `credentials.js`

 run in terminal: